idexus/CodeMarkup-WinUI/src/main/CodeMarkup.WinUI/README.md

 # Overview

-CodeMarkup.WinUI is a library for the WinUI framework that enables you to build user interfaces declaratively in C# code using fluent methods.
+__CodeMarkup for WinUI__ is a library for the WinUI framework that enables you to build user interfaces declaratively in C# code using fluent methods.
 With this library, you can create interfaces without needing to use XAML.

 # Disclaimer

-CodeMarkup.WinUI is a proof of concept.
+__CodeMarkup for WinUI__ is a proof of concept.
 There is no official support.
 Use at your own risk.

 # License